To complement the private group that we have had running on Linkedin for some time, we have now opened up a public ‘company page’.

 The risks of cytokine release syndrome were also stressed and this led on to consideration of the first dose to be given.
 The use of MABEL was stressed and it was pointed out that TGN 1412 has now been given safely to man in doses considerably lower than originally.
 Immunogenicity, cross reactivity and pre-existing antibodies were all discussed and the risks and benefits of healthy volunteers and patient groups explored with evidence from a meta analysis of first in man studies in an attempt to quantify risk.
 This was a wide-ranging and fascinating summary of the state of current knowledge.

 Written by Dr Peter Dewland, Peter Dewland Consulting.
-Peter is an independent peterconsultant in pharmaceutical medicine and has a Master’s degree in Medical Ethics together with degrees in Biochemistry and Medicine along with 30 years experience of developing new drugs.
+Peter is an independent consultant in pharmaceutical medicine and has a Master’s degree in Medical Ethics together with degrees in Biochemistry and Medicine along with 30 years experience of developing new drugs.
 He is a founder member of the Faculty of Pharmaceutical Medicine and now both teaches and examines students of this specialty.
 He is a past Chairman and current Treasurer of the AHPPI.

 Proceedings from AHPPI’s conference on Risk Management in Early Phase Clinical Trials, 29 Oct 2015 (link).